imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 The halting mechanism is provided thanks to gas, which is an Ethereum specific measure of computational cost incurred by the executing environment (Ethereum node connected to the network).
 Gas is priced in Ether (the intrinsic value token of the Ethereum blockchain), each transaction has an allowance of gas prepaid by the transaction sender.
 Every step of computation (as of writing, this corresponds to every bytecode instruction interpreted by EVM/eWASM) costs a small amount of gas, and if gas allowance is depleted, the computation is halted and its effects are reverted, except for the consumption of the entire gas allowance.
-The gas consumed by computations performed is paid out as transaction fee (in Ether) to the miner, or its Eth2.0 counterpart, processing the transaction.
+The gas consumed by computations performed is paid out as transaction fee (in Ether) to the miner, or their Eth2.0 counterpart, including the transaction.
 The unused remainder of the prepaid gas allowance is returned back to the transaction sender.

 The challenge with this mechanism is to determine adequate gas costs of bytecode instructions.
-Currently, this is done on a per-OPCODE bases, that is, every OPCODE interpreted by the EVM/eWASM has a predetermined gas cost (or its gas cost is expressed as a function of instruction's arguments).
+Currently, this is done on a per-OPCODE basis, that is, every OPCODE interpreted by the EVM/eWASM has a predetermined gas cost (or its gas cost is expressed as a function of instruction's arguments).
-This report and the "Gas Cost Estimator" research project aims at devising a method to estimate these adequate gas costs, by estimating and analyzing the relative computational cost of OPCODEs.
+This report and the "Gas Cost Estimator" research project aims at devising a method to estimate adequate values for these OPCODE gas costs, by estimating and analyzing the relative computational cost of OPCODEs.

 ### Motivation